 Residents at Oak Beach predominantly use the foreshore area for exercise, including walking and swimming (Figure 4).
 The foreshore is also used for relaxing and by people walking their dogs.
-A number of people also use the Oak Beach foreshore for recreation, including sailing and fishing.
-Respondents also remarked that they often met friends along the foreshore.
-Around one third of respondents also noted that they used the foreshore area as an extension of their yard.
+Several people also use the Oak Beach foreshore for recreation, including sailing and fishing.
+Respondents also remarked that they often meet friends along the foreshore.
+Around one third of respondents also noted that they use the foreshore area as an extension of their yard.